 1. Scratch Feed

 Scratch feed is a mixture of different grains and seeds–it usually contains wheat, cracked corn, barley, and sunflower seeds.
 It gets its name because chickens will peck and scratch to get to it.
-Scratch feed can encourage chickens to forage, and it’s great for reducing boredom.
+A scratch feed can encourage chickens to forage, and it’s excellent for reducing boredom.

 However, scratch feed is not a replacement for proper chicken feed.
-It’s a nice treat and can encourage your birds to get more exercise, but your birds won’t be healthy if all they eat is scratch.
+Although it’s a nice treat and can encourage more exercise, a diet exclusively of scratch won’t support your birds’ health.
 Make sure you don’t overdo scratch, either.
 Corn can be fattening when fed in large amounts.
 You also don’t want your birds to avoid their regular feed in favor of scratch feed.

 It might sound odd to buy bugs to feed your chickens.
 But mealworms are a great source of protein.
 A little protein boost can do a lot for your chickens, especially during molting season–it can help them grow feathers back faster.

-Mealworms are also high in fat, and they’re about 50 percent protein.
-An adult chicken’s diet should only be about 16 percent protein, so you won’t want to make mealworms a staple–between one and 10 mealworms per bird is plenty.
+Mealworms are high in fat and protein, about 50 percent.
+Considering that an adult chicken’s diet should only comprise about 16 percent protein, it’s clear that mealworms should be given sparingly–between one and ten mealworms per bird is plenty.

 3. Cooked Oatmeal

 When you think about what to feed chickens, oatmeal probably isn’t what first comes to mind.
 But oats are a significant ingredient in chicken feed, so it makes sense that chickens like oatmeal, too.
 Warm oatmeal can be a great snack for them, especially in winter.

 Oatmeal is rich in protein and plenty of micronutrients to keep your birds healthy.
-For a special treat, you can even cook it with fruit or stir in some of the dried mealworms mentioned above.
+You can even cook it with fruit or stir in some of the dried mealworms mentioned above for a special treat.

-When offering chickens treats, it’s important to only give starches in moderation.
+When offering chicken treats, it’s essential only to give starches in moderation.
 However, bread is a popular treat among many chicken keepers.
-Feeding your pet chickens bread is a great way to get rid of stale bread.
+Feeding your pet chicken bread is a great way to eliminate stale bread.
 Make sure it isn’t moldy, though–mold can make your chicken sick.